mattmakai/fullstackpython.com/content/pages/meta/00-change-log.markdown

 ## 2018
 ### April
+* Reworking [web development](/web-development.html) page with new descriptions and resources.
 * Major updates to [Flask](/flask.html) resources, example code and descriptions.
 * More broken or expired link clean up.